List of Quds Day demonstrations: Iran

 Demonstrations took place across Iran on July 1, 2016.
 According to The Washington Post, "tens of thousands" of people marched in the capital, Tehran.
 Some protesters trampled on Israeli flags, and some chanted "death to Israel" and "down with the USA."

 At a sermon in Tehran on Al-Quds day, IRGC Deputy Commander Hossein Salami claimed that over 100,000 missiles in Lebanon, as well as thousands more throughout the Islamic world, were ready "strike at the heart of the Zionist regime.
 They will prepare the ground for its great collapse in the new era. ...
 They are just waiting for the command, so that when the trigger is pulled, the accursed black dot will be wiped off the geopolitical map of the world, once and for all."

 North America

 Al-Quds Day demonstrations were scheduled for several cities in the United States and Canada.
 In Toronto, the demonstration route began at Queen's Park, the provincial legislature, and proceeded to the U.S. Consulate.
-In Toronto, Calgary, New York City, Chicago, Boston and Los Angeles, the Jewish Defence League organized counter-demonstrations.
+In Toronto, Calgary, New York City, Chicago, Boston and Los Angeles, the Jewish Defense League organized counter-demonstrations.